lukaemon/seed/wip/foundation/lesterPowerScaleParameterEfficient2021/README.md

   >
   > ... model tuning may be over-parameterized and more prone to overfit the training task, to the detriment of similar tasks in different domains.
 - Combine prompt ensemble to self-consistency Orz.
 GPUs!
 Need more GPUs!
+- [context_switch_from(hf_peft_example)]
+  - Prompt tuning is not working for T5 at current PEFT library.How t5x make prompt tuning works on t5?
+  - LoRA T5 on SuperGLUE is not meaningful.
+What Lester tried to solve is not feasible for me to reproduce.
+Davinci won't take soft prompt and I don't have a PaLM to play with automated prompt engineering.
+  - Need to find LoRA worthy task and model to play with.
+- [soliloquy]
+  - Disillusioned with PEFT.
+Great learning.
+Prompt tuning and LoRA would be the PEFT baseline for my future work.
+  - What's not changed:
+    1. The road to multimodal.
+    2. Still don't have resource to work on LLM.
+Stay small.
+  - Possible project candidates:
+    - `aoSpeechT5UnifiedModalEncoderDecoder2022`, intro to multimodal, (audio, text).
+    - `rombachHighResolutionImageSynthesis2022`, LoRA stable diffusion, intro to multimodal, (image, text).
+    - `schickToolformerLanguageModels2023`, LoRA LM to use tools.
+    - `longpreFlanCollectionDesigning2023`, LoRA instruction finetuning.
+Coding practice for data engineering, LoRA ft and evaluation.
+    - Learn t5x and figure out how to make prompt tuning work on t5, training, inference and evaluation.
+- [return]